Kevin Schaeffer

-Kevin Schaeffer (born October 16, 1984) is an American former professional ice hockey player who last played for the Las Vegas Wranglers in the ECHL.
+Kevin Schaeffer (born October 16, 1984) is an American former professional ice hockey player.
 He was selected by the Nashville Predators in the 6th round (193rd overall) of the 2004 NHL Entry Draft.
 Unsigned from the Predators from attending Boston University, Schaeffer played 100 games in the American Hockey League with the Providence Bruins, Binghamton Senators, Lake Erie Monsters and the Hartford Wolf Pack before deciding to retire and pursue other opportunities at the end of the 2010–11 season.